 Improving safety and productivity in manufacturing by studying human-robot interaction when using collaborative robots.

-Collaborative robotics can transform the role of operators of flexible machining systems, allowing them to take on more value-added tasks, leaving to robots repetitive or assistive tasks within the same shared workspace.
+Collaborative robotics can transform the role of operators of flexible machining systems, allowing them to take on more value-added tasks, leaving robots to do repetitive or assistive tasks within the same shared workspace.
 At the same time, operator safety during hybrid tasks dealing with dynamic allocation or layout changes has to be assured.

 This project studied the safety-related human-robot behaviours (e.g. movements, layout occupation, voluntary/accidental contacts, near misses, etc) when the operations in a prototype machining production setup need frequent reallocation of human/robot tasks, uneven distribution of human location, and subtask-dependent potential physical interaction with machines.